 LLMs are “pre-trained” on large datasets of texts, such as Wikipedia, books, StackOverflow, and other texts from the internet.
 However, if you want to improve and tweak language models to perform better on specific kinds of texts, you can “fine-tune” the model.

 Fine-tuning is the process of training a pre-trained model with additional data so that it can perform better in a certain context.
 For example, we fine-tune a DistilBERT model with Goodreads reviews in one of our code tutorials.

 A GPU, or “graphics processing unit,” is a specialized electronic circuit for computer hardware.
 Because GPUs allows for parallel processing, they are often used for intensive graphics rendering tasks, like gaming, video editing, and, increasingly, machine learning.

-Working with the full-scale version of BERT typically requires access to a GPU.
+Working with the full-scale version of an LLM typically requires access to a GPU.
 However, most Apple computers do not include GPUs.
-To use BERT on a computer without a GPU, researchers will typically either need to use a smaller BERT model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.
+To use LLMs on a computer without a GPU, researchers will typically either need to use a smaller model, such as DistilBERT, or get access to a GPU through Google Colab (where they are offered for free) or through a computing cluster.

 To train and test a natural language processing model for a specific task, you often need labeled data.
 Labels are categories that are assigned to texts or documents, which indicate the “correct” answer(s) for that task.

 If you were training a model to recognize the genre of books, you would label the data with the “correct” genres for each book — you might label Jane Austen’s Pride and Prejudice “romance” and Stephen King’s The Shining “horror.”
 These labels help teach the model to recognize genre according to your labeling scheme.